TheOsceola - FSU holds off Mercer for first win of season

 Just days after an 18-point lead against Florida was quickly erased in the second half, Cam’Ron Fletcher scored a career-high 23 points and the Seminoles held off Mercer for an 81-72 win on Monday night.
 Fletcher shot 9 of 12 from the floor and pulled down six rebounds as the Seminoles picked up their first victory of the 2022-23 season.

+"Our guys played with a little more energy consistently because I think they knew they could come out of the game and start developing a rotation," FSU coach Leonard Hamilton said. "...
+I was glad to see us create shots for each other."

-Matthew Cleveland had 12 of his season-high 18 points in the second half, while Naheem McLeod added eight points, nine rebounds and five blocks.
-The Seminoles had a season-high 11 blocks.
+Matthew Cleveland had 12 of his season-high 18 points in the second half, while Naheem McLeod added eight points, nine rebounds and five blocks and logged a whopping 31 minutes of playing time.

+"He's someone that is freakishly athletic for his height," Cleveland said of McLeod.
+"Moves well, long wingspan.
+He's really a freak of nature.
+You see today how he can really help us."

 FSU had opened 0-4 for the first time since the 1959-60 season.